MisonoChoco/Puzzle-SSSpicy-Int/README.md

 # Puzzle-SSSpicy-Int

-**1 level only.
+**very few levels.
 Scores don't save.
-No sounds either.**
+Little sounds.
+Minor bugs.**

 Urgent family business has significantly interfered with the progress of this project.
 There aren't many features in the game.

-I'll accept bad points or ratings for this one.
+ty for forgivin